-Pikes Peak State Park is a 4.1 mile moderately trafficked out and back trail located near McGregor, IA that features a waterfall and is good for all skill levels.
+Pikes Peak State Park is a 4.1 mile moderately trafficked out and back trail located near McGregor, Iowa that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, and camping and is accessible year-round.

 Great time hiking Pikes Peak area.
 Nice scenery including the waterfall, rock outcrook and the view over the river.
 Saw several deer as wellZ.

 Great river overlooks.
 Trails well layed out with minimal steep inclines.
 Some trails to preserve erosion have steps and boardwalks which never excite me.
 Great campsites.
 Many indian mounds.